GIRLS’ SOCCER: Dragons confident heading into historic championship game

 “I’m confident that we’re going to get the win, and get the ring,” senior Rylie Servatius said.

-The program had reached the Final Four twice (2017, 2019) but broke through this postseason with its first ever state finals appearance.
+The program had reached the Final Four twice (2017, 2019) but has broken through this postseason with its first ever state finals appearance.
 Jefferson advanced through the postseason by knocking off three No. 1 seeds on the road.

 “(We’re) super excited,” said senior Abbey Eison, a Georgia State signee.
 “I know we’ve all worked as seniors for the past four years to get to this point, and we’ve finally made it.”

 “I’m just really excited,” said fellow senior Macy McGinnis said.
-“I just really think our team has really good chemistry, it’s cenergy.
+“I just really think our team has really good chemistry, it’ synergy.
 We’re ready for them.”

 The win that vaulted Jefferson into the finals was a particularly meaningful one.
 The Dragons routed Northwest Whitfield 5-0 on April 28, avenging a 2-0 loss to the Bruins in last year’s Sweet 16.